Back to Blog

 Here's how to do it by hand:

-- Get the transcript.
+1. Get the transcript.
 Open your YouTube video, click the three dots below it, select "Show transcript."
 Copy the text.
-Alternatively, use a transcription tool for cleaner output.
+Alternatively, use a transcription tool for cleaner output (here's how to transcribe a YouTube video to text).

 This method works but takes 15-25 minutes per thread.
 Fine for one video, painful if you're doing it weekly.